SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/Apache.md

 The receiver gets stats from an Apache Web Server instance using the `server-status?auto` endpoint.
 This receiver supports Apache Web Server version 2.4+.

-**Receive server statistics** by configuring the server's `httpd.conf` file to [enable status support (https://httpd.apache.org/docs/2.4/mod/mod_status.html).
+**Receive server statistics** by configuring the server's `httpd.conf` file to [enable status support](https://httpd.apache.org/docs/2.4/mod/mod_status.html).

 ### For logs collection

-* **Configure the Apache log files**:
+**Configure the Apache log files**:
-	* Configure the logging of access logs and error logs via the instructions described in their [documentation](https://httpd.apache.org/docs/2.4/logs.html).
+1. Configure the logging of access logs and error logs via the instructions described in their [documentation](https://httpd.apache.org/docs/2.4/logs.html).
-	* Locate your local `httpd.conf` configuration file in the Apache directory.
+1. Locate your local `httpd.conf` configuration file in the Apache directory.
 After determining the location of the conf file, modify the `httpd.conf` configuration file logging parameters if required.
 	* For access logs, the following directive is to be noted:
-		- **CustomLog**. access log file path and format (standard common and combined)
+		- **CustomLog**.
+Access log file path and format (standard common and combined).
 	* For error logs, the following directives are to be noted:
 		- **ErrorLog**.
 Error log file path.
 		- **LogLevel**.
 To control the number of messages logged to the `error_log`.